Kaleidophon/awesome-experimental-standards-deep-learning/README.md

 | Google scholar | Scientific publication search engine. | [Link](https://scholar.google.com/) |
 | Semantic Scholar | Scientific publication search engine. | [Link](https://www.semanticscholar.org) |
 | rebiber | Python tool to check and normalize the bib entries to the official published versions of the cited papers. | [Link](https://github.com/yuchenlin/rebiber) |

-### :mortar_board: Citing

-If you find the resources helpful or are using the checklist for one of your academic projects, please cite us in the following way:

-    @article{ulmer2022experimental,
-      title={Experimental Standards for Deep Learning Research: A Natural Language Processing Perspective}, author={Ulmer, Dennis and Bassignana, Elisa and M{\"u}ller-Eberstein, Max and Varab, Daniel and Zhang, Mike and Hardmeier, Christian and Plank, Barbara}, journal={arXiv preprint arXiv:2204.06251},
-      year={2022}
-    }

-### :jigsaw: Contributing

-Contributing can come in two forms: Opening an issue to correct mistakes or improve the existing content, or adding new content by opening pull requests.

-When opening an issue, please label the issue accordingly:
-* `enhancement-resources` for issues improving or correcting entries in [RESOURCES.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/RESOURCES.md).
-* `enhancement-standards` for issues improving or correcting entries in [CHECKLIST.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/CHECKLIST.md).
-* `duplicate` for indicating duplicate entries.
-* `general` for general questions / issues with the repository.

-To contribute and add new content, please first check the [CONTRIBUTING.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/CONTRIBUTING.md) file and read the contributing guideline before opening a pull request.
-Use the label
-* `enhancement-resources` for pull requests adding new resources and
-* `enhancement-standards` for pull requests adding new points to the checklist.

-The pull request template can be checked under [PULL_REQUEST_TEMPLATE.md](https://github.com/Kaleidophon/experimental-standards-deep-learning-research/blob/main/.github/PULL_REQUEST_TEMPLATE.md).